Rates, discounts and monetary transactions

 Maintaining a deposit.
 Party concerned

-Additional work (consultation or correspondence, etc.) based on time spent.
+Additional work (consultation or correspondence, etc.) time spent basis.

 Making payments and bank charges

-We prepare settlement notes, perform a square count, record this, verify the declaration of origin of own resources with supporting documents, check incoming funds daily, create payment lists, prepare bank payments in the online banking portal, verify these payments, issue payment orders, verify payments made, process administratively, and report periodically, with the intervention of our accountant, to the Financial Supervision Office (BFT).
+We draw up statements of account, make a square count, record it, check the statement of origin of funds with supporting documents, check the incoming funds on a daily basis, make payment lists, prepare the bank payments in the online banking portal, check those payments, give payment orders, check executed payments, process administratively and report periodically, with the intervention of our accountant, to the Financial Supervision Office (BFT).

 Party concerned